 If your ice machine consistently looks like this, it may be time to find a new one for your business.

 If you own an ice machine, chances are you’ve asked this question at one point or another.
 Unfortunately, there is no simple, clear cut explanation for why your ice machine is not making ice.
 There are many factors that play a part in the ice making process, and there are a lot of things that can go wrong with your ice machine in its lifetime.
 Hopefully, with this guide, you will be able to identify the problem or problems facing your ice machine and you will be able to get your unit back to doing what it is supposed to do – making ice for you and your establishment.
 We separated these issues into two categories: External Factors and Human Errors.
-Some are easy to fix while some require additional time or resources, but with this list, you should be able to locate the problem and fix it accordingly.
+Some are easy to fix while some require add

 Water filtration is essential for making the best ice possible, whether you’re making ice at home or in your commercial restaurant.
 Many restaurant owners use sophisticated water filters in order to prevent contamination and bad taste finding its way to the drinks that they offer.

 As a restaurant owner, you or your plumber can easily set up an Everpure water filter on the water line.
 What this will do is keep out most of the solids and some of the bacteria that may get into the drinks.
-Add to that the fact that certain combo ice machines already have antimicrobial measures in the bin, and you’ve got an excellent defense against bacterial contamination.
+Add to that the fact that certain combo ice machines already have antimicrobial measures in the bin, and you’ve go

 We’ve been talking a bit about water filtration, contaminated ice machines, and other items this week.
 We’ve seen several reports of places around the country who are experiencing difficulties with their water lines, and broken pipes.
 In order to prevent contamination, it’s sometimes necessary to flush your plumbing system to get the potentially contaminated water out – whether you’re in a restaurant or at home.